 In the event of an allergic reaction, a range of tests are available to determine which substance is the primary cause.
-Various combinations of skin, blood or challenge tests may be used, depending on symptoms and the patient’s medical history.
+Various combinations of skin, blood, and/or challenge tests may be used, depending on symptoms and the patient’s medical history.

 Skin tests are often the first choice due to their convenience and speed.
-They are used to screen potential allergens (allergy-causing substances) by applying them to the skin and observing whether they trigger a reaction.
+These tests are used to screen potential allergens, which is the term used to describe allergy-causing substances, by applying them to the skin and observing whether they trigger a reaction.

-An allergic reaction is indicated by skin reddening or a small bump (wheal) at the marked site.
+An allergic reaction is confirmed when the skin reddens and/or if a small bump, otherwise known as a wheal, arises at the marked site.

 An intradermal test is similar to the skin prick test, except that the allergen solution is injected directly into the skin.
 The primary advantage of an intradermal injection is that it can detect weaker allergic reactions.